GeniusesOfSymfony/WebSocketBundle/Resources/docs/Pusher.md

 gos_web_socket:
     pushers:
         wamp:
+            enabled: true # Flag to enable this pusher
             host: 127.0.0.1 # This will probably be the same as your `gos_web_socket.server.host` value
             port: 80 # This will probably be the same as your `gos_web_socket.server.port` value
             ssl: false # Flag to enable SSL connections to the websocket server, default false